-To be read in conjunction with the above section around Child Criminal Exploitation.
-There has been local guidance issued on the issue of 'Offensive Weapons in Education Settings'.
+To be read in conjunction with the above section around Child Criminal Exploitation

 It is important to note that should a weapon be used or there is threat of use, the police should be called immediately.

-- The same day a weapon is found the school should call for a multi-disciplinary assessment of risk. - Whilst it is acknowledged that the decision to exclude remains with the Headteacher/principal it is recommended that consultation with other agencies to ensure there is no further risks - Alternatives to exclusions should be considered first in recognition that by doing so a learner it may be at further risk of harm out in the community. - Police must be notified
+- The same day a weapon is found the school should call for a multi-disciplinary assessment of risk. - Whilst it is acknowledged that the decision to exclude remains with the Headteacher/principal it is recommended that consultation with other agencies to ensure there is no further risks

+- Alternatives to exclusions should be considered first in recognition that by doing so a learner it may be at further risk of harm out in the community. - Police must be notified

-Preventing Radicalisation - The Prevent duty
+Preventing Radicalisation - The Prevent Duty.